marinmarkelic/NutritionApp/README.md

 ## Overview

-Nutrition Tracker App is a mobile application designed to help users track their daily nutrition intake and maintain a healthy lifestyle.
+NutritionApp is a mobile application designed to help users track their daily nutrition intake and maintain a healthy lifestyle.
 By leveraging modern technologies such as HealthKit, large language models, and advanced nutritional formulas, this app provides accurate and valuable insights into daily caloric and nutrient intake.

 ## Features